saeedya/monkit/terraform/README.md

 4- execute below command to verify the version:
     ex: terraform version

-The terraform directory contains 2 main dub-directories:
+The terraform directory contains 2 main sub-directories:

     - aws/infra-iac-codes: It will create an EC2 instance "t2.micro" along with all related services like:
         a. vpc